-The employer's pension costs paid to TPS in the period amounted to £418k (2018: £384k).
+The employer's pension costs paid to TPS in the period amounted to £650k (2019: £418k).

 A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.
-Under the definitions set out in FRS 102, the TPS is a multi-employer pension scheme.
+Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
 The Academy has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The Academy has set out above the information available on the scheme.